 The most important part to begin with is the beginning of your presentation when you’re you’re trying to make that first impression.
 And then over time you’ll find that if you do it at the start you’ll be able to increase the length of time that you’re managing to make it work for you.

 So don’t worry if you go “well I can’t possibly hold positive body language for 15 minutes or 20 minutes or half an hour!”
 No of course you can’t, and no one’s asking you to.
 Because you’ll go back, there are so many signals within our body that you’ll go back to your normal state.

 But the key with all of these things is to have these small incremental shifts.
 And if you can make the shift and start out looking like “ta-da, here I am, I’ve got this physically” then that will start to build and process through your system over time.

 And after a while you’ll find that you can maintain it for the whole presentation, no matter how long it is.
 So something to think about – how are you going to work with your body language?

 I hope that you’ve enjoyed today’s tip on the public speaking body language loop.
 I talk about body language and energy in this post on how to get into a strong, energetic state before you present.
-If you have, please do subscribe to my YouTube channel… and best wishes with your public speaking.
+If you have found it useful, please do subscribe to my YouTube channel… and best wishes with your public speaking.